amunategui/amunategui.github.io/_posts/2016-07-20-all-hacker-news.md

 <BR><BR>
 **EC2 – to local machine**

-Downloading the file to your local machine is very easy using either <a href='https://en.wikipedia.org/wiki/Cyberduck  target='_blank'>Cyberduck</a> or <a href='https://filezilla-project.org/' target='_blank'>FileZilla</a>.
-I hear great things for either package and both work on Mac or Windows.
+Downloading the file to your local machine is very easy using either <a href='https://en.wikipedia.org/wiki/Cyberduck'  target='_blank'>Cyberduck</a> or <a href='https://filezilla-project.org/' target='_blank'>FileZilla</a>.
+I hear great things about both packages and both have a Mac or Windows version.
 I will demo <a href='http://cyberduck.en.softonic.com/mac' target='_blank'>Cyberduck</a> for the Mac.

 Select ``SFTP``, enter the ``DNS`` server name of your instance, the user name ``ec2-user`` and click ``Connect``.